-What is Apple TV+?
+What is Apple TV Plus?

-When does Apple TV+ release?
+When does Apple TV Plus release?

-How much does Apple TV+ cost?
+How much does Apple TV Plus cost?

-Apple is also offering a 7-day free trial for all new Apple TV+ subscribers.
-Plus, if you buy a new Apple product, it comes with a year’s subscription for free.
+Apple is also offering a 7-day free trial for all new Apple TV Plus subscribers.
+If you buy a new Apple product, it comes with a year’s subscription for free.

-Which devices is Apple TV+ available on?
+Which devices is Apple TV Plus available on?

 Jennifer Aniston, Reese Witherspoon and Steve Carrell all took to the stage to discuss their drama-comedy series The Morning Show, which takes aim at sexism and inequality in a US morning show studio.

 Jason Momoa (Aquaman) and Alfre Woodward (Luke Cage) also arrived on stage to introduce the dystopian sci-fi drama See.
-Kumail Nanjiani (The Big Sick) lightened things up with a tight routine about his experience moving to Ohio from Pakistan before discussing Little America, and JJ Abrams introduced Sara Bareilles, who performed an original track from her upcoming series Little Voice.
+Kumail Nanjiani (The Big Sick) lightened things up with a tight routine about his experience moving to Ohio from Pakistan before discussing Little America.
+JJ Abrams introduced Sara Bareilles, who performed an original track from her upcoming series Little Voice.

 What is Apple Channels?